Vorpalv2/Vorpalv2/README.md

 Web and Embedded Systems Developer
 ---------------------

-Developing educational equipment to teach students all around the country along with Web and Embedded Systems Development.
+Developing educational equipments to teach students all around the country along with Web and Embedded Systems Development.

 * ✉️  You can contact me at [Vorpalv2@yahoo.com](mailto:Vorpalv2@yahoo.com)
 * 🧠  Improving myself Day by Day.